How Does DNA Work?

 Tertiary structures are more complex yet.
 As amino acids fold and meet, they spontaneously form ionic bonds, disulphide bridges, and hydrophilic and hydrophobic interactions.
 This secures them into 3D proteins with unique forms.
 And when multiple polypeptide chains convene, they produce the largest of all proteins with complex quaternary structures.

-At this point, the new proteins are packaged off to their destination outside the cell, or retained within as new cell workers.
+At this point, the molecule is packaged off to its destination outside the cell, or retained within as a new cell worker.
+The synthesis of a new protein is complete.

 The Genetic Code